ruixv/RadarEyes/readme.md

 # RadarEyes

-> mmWave point cloud dataset
+> mmWave (millimeter-wave) pointcloud dataset and preprocessing code

+RadarEyes is a unique dataset sourced from the paper ["DREAM-PCD: Deep Reconstruction and Enhancement of mmWave Radar Pointcloud"](https://arxiv.org/abs/2309.15374).

 ## Dataset Introduction

-RadarEyes is a large-scale dataset focusing on indoor mmWave (millimeter-wave) radar point clouds.
-It consists of aligned horizontally placed mmWave radar, vertically placed mmWave radar, LiDAR, and tracking cameras, capturing 120,000 frames of incoherent mmWave radar and 1,200,000 frames of coherent mmWave radar, along with corresponding poses and LiDAR point clouds.
+RadarEyes is a large-scale dataset focusing on indoor mmWave radar pointcloud.
+It consists of aligned horizontally placed mmWave radar, vertically placed mmWave radar, LiDAR, and tracking cameras, capturing **120,000** frames of incoherent mmWave radar and **1,200,000** frames of coherent mmWave radar, along with corresponding poses and LiDAR pointcloud.

 ## Dataset Implementation